Netherlands BV company registration

 The BV is able to create types of shares, including variable voting rights.

-A BV can issue non-voting shares and shares without profit rights, if the articles of association allow that possibility (non-voting shares and shares without profit rights are not possible for the NV).
+The BV can issue non-voting shares and shares without profit rights, if permitted by the articles.

-The shares of a BV can be denominated in another currency than euro.
+Shares of a BV can be denominated in a currency other than the Euro.

 Holding companies

-Subject to certain conditions a resident Dutch company may qualify for the “participation exemption” which exempts such companies from corporate tax on income and capital gains resulting from the holding or disposal of qualifying shareholdings.
+Under specific conditions, a Dutch company may qualify for the “participation exemption,” exempting it from corporate tax on income and capital gains from qualifying shareholdings.

 Our company licensing services